-The involvement of pets in the classroom has become more and more popular lately.
+The involvement of animals in classrooms has become more and more popular lately.
 In fact, a study carried out by the Waltham Centre has recently found that “the inclusion of animals in a classroom setting can have an indirect effect on learning by directly affecting motivation, engagement, self-regulation and human social interaction.”

 Whether the pet in the classroom is a permanent member of the class, for example a pet Guinea pig or a fish tank full of colorful fish, or whether it’s a dog that visits on certain days to sit with children and listens to them reading, there are a number of correlations between pets and how well children study.